wakkihaya/neurotechjp/src/md/en/blog/kurt-synchron.md

 &nbsp;

-> ‘The great part about our approach is that it’s not new.
-So we get to leverage all that experience and knowledge.’
+> The great part about our approach is that it’s not new.
+So we get to leverage all that experience and knowledge.

 &nbsp;